About Microsoft Certification exams

 Passing the beta exam

 Passing a beta exam in your certification path counts toward your certification.
 You do not need to retake the exam in its final version.
-Make sure that you take another exam within a year so you can take advantage of the 25% discount you earned for taking the beta exam.
+Make sure that you take another exam within a year so you can take advantage of the 25% discount you earned for taking the beta exam through our beta exam discount program.

 If you do not pass the beta exam, you cannot retake the beta exam.
-If you are interested in earning a certification that requires successful completion of that exam, you must wait to retake the exam at regular cost when it’s live, or you can apply the 25% discount that you received for participating in the beta exam.
+If you are interested in earning a certification that requires successful completion of that exam, you must wait to retake the exam at regular cost when it’s live, or you can apply the 25% discount that you received for taking the beta exam through our beta exam discount program.

 If you believe that your beta score should be available (because the exam is live or you saw a tweet stating it was), first check whether the exam delivery provider has posted it online.
 If it has not, contact the exam delivery provider.
 (Note that it can take up to two weeks after the final version of the exam is publicly available for your beta score to appear online.)
 If the exam delivery provider has posted a score, but you do not see the score on your Microsoft transcript, contact Certification Support.